textileio/storage-js/README.md

 // See https://github.com/textileio/storage-js-basic-demo/ for a basic demo

 // Defaults to Testnet: https://near.github.io/near-api-js/modules/browserconnect.html
 const near = await connect({ ... });

 // Need to access wallet
 const wallet = new WalletConnection(near, null);

-// Sign-in and authorize the @textile/near-storage smart contract (`filecoin-bridge.testnet`)
+// Sign-in and authorize the @textile/near-storage smart contract (or specify your own) await requestSignIn(wallet)
-await requestSignIn(wallet)

-// Initialize the storage object, and you're ready to go const storage = await init(wallet.account());
+// Initialize the storage object, and you're ready to go! const storage = await init(wallet.account());
 ```